 Let me break something down for you: when you are sending out your EPK you are basically selling yourself to prospective journalists, bookers, artists, collaborators, etc.

 Why should this news outlet write about you?
-Why should this venue book you?
+What reason should this venue book you?
 Why should someone work with you?

 If you send someone to a Google Drive folder full of documents and subfolders I guarantee that, unless you have already built a rapport and have interest from the other recipient, there is a high chance that they will not bother looking through the folders.